Pennsylvania’s Rare, Threatened, and Endangered Plants

 home to approximately 3,000 plant species, roughly two-thirds of those are

 considered native to the commonwealth.
-Of these native plants, 604 of them are
+Of these native plants, 604 are classified by DCNR, with 347 considered rare, threatened, or endangered in Pennsylvania.

 rare plants are currently classified as follows: